-NOLA Keeping AD from Lakers a Small but Significant Win for Small-Market Teams
+NOLA Keeping Anthony Davis from Lakers a Win for Small-Market Teams

 Do what Masai Ujiri did in Toronto and do the same with Kawhi Leonard.
 Toronto isn’t a small or financially challenged market, but it isn’t a free-agent destination market, either.

-Do what GM Jon Horst has done in Milwaukee and make a series of smart, underrated moves to surround a your star (Giannis Antetokounpo) with enough talent to climb all the way to the top of the Eastern Conference.
-The latest stroke of genius came on Thursday, when Horst added Nikola Mirotic from the aforementioned Pelicans.
+Do what GM Jon Horst has done in Milwaukee and make a series of smart, underrated moves to surround a your star (Giannis Antetokounmpo) with enough talent to climb all the way to the top of the Eastern Conference.
+The latest stroke of genius came on Thursday when Horst added Nikola Mirotic from the aforementioned Pelicans.

 “The only way you can ever win in those markets is by outsmarting people and taking calculated risks,” the agent said.
 “Presti took a calculated risk going after Paul George, knowing he may never have another shot at a guy like that.
 Masai took a calculated risk with Kawhi.
 New Orleans decided, ‘We’re not going to concede to LeBron and Rich Paul.
-If AD wants to go to LA, he can go to LA after we trade him somewhere else.’”
+If AD wants to go to L.A., he can go to L.A. after we trade him somewhere else.’”

-So in the end, in all the cities that have—or hope to have—a top-five player, and keep him, was the unraveling of AD-to-LA a victory?
+So in the end, in all the cities that have—or hope to have—a top-five player and keep him, was the unraveling of AD-to-L.A. a victory?
 Or just a reprieve?

 “Did small markets win on this?” one of the Western Conference executives said.
 “I don’t know if they won, but they definitely didn’t lose.
 New Orleans said, ‘No, you’re not going to get our guy for free.’
 They won this battle, and they won it in the right way.
 But they haven’t won the war.”